alexaoh/TDT4102/Oving5/README.md

 2. Are classes/enums/structs etc usually declared and defined in the header files?
 Or declared in header files and defined i cpp files?
 > Seems like the second option is the most used: The class with all datatypes etc are declared in header files, but all the functionality is defined in cpp files (getters and setters).

+3. Check LF for solution of the member functions of Card.
+I wonder how they have solved the problem differently!

+4. vector.erase() apparently does not work with a regular index?
+It worked with vector.end()-1, to give the last index.
+Iterator?
+What exactly is that?
+Why does it not work as I expected?

+*** Check LF ***

 ## Recommended theory (PPP):
 ```